Izheil/Quantum-Nox-Firefox-Dark-Full-Theme/README.md

 </pre>

 <h3>I only want to use the multirow/(Any other) feature, but not the other ones!</h3>
+<p>If you only want to use multirow, then first patch firefox with the method in <a href="https://github.com/Izheil/Quantum-Nox-Firefox-Dark-Full-Theme/tree/master/Multirow and other functions/JS Loader">JS Loader</a>, and then just use any of the multirow files inside <a href="https://github.com/Izheil/Quantum-Nox-Firefox-Dark-Full-Theme/tree/master/Multirow%20and%20other%20functions/Multirow%20tabs">Multirow tabs</a> folder.
+You don't need to use <code>userChrome.css</code> nor <code>userContent.css</code> for this at all with the new patching method.</p>

 <p>You only need to modify <b>userChrome.css</b>, deleting the lines that you don't want to apply (Every function has a comment above it saying what each ruleset does), or if you think you may want them later, just encase the feature parts that you don't want to apply between /* and */:</p>

 <code>/* This is an example of a comment that wouldn't be read on a .css file */</code>